jimyandres/Node-projects/Module_04/Rest-API/readme.md

 ## Issues and Security Vulnerabilities

-If you discover any bug, please send an e-mail to Jimy Andres via [jimyandres.ar@gmail.com](mailto:jimyandres.ar@gmail.com), or open a new Issue describing the process flow to replicate the problem.
+If you discover any bug, please  open a new Issue describing the process flow to replicate the problem.

 ## License